markjprice/cs13net9/docs/errata/improvements.md

 In the next edition, I will add some information about this, similar to the preceding explanation.

 > **More Information**: You can learn more at the following link: https://learn.microsoft.com/en-us/ef/core/change-tracking/entity-entries.

+# Page 749 - Creating data repositories with caching for entities

+> Thanks to **rene**/`rene510` in the Discord channel for asking a question about this on February 16, 2025.

+In this section, the reader will implement a data repository service that can create, update, and delete customers.
+This works if the reader creates a new customer, then updates that customer, and then deletes that customer, because that customer does not have any related data.
+But if the reader runs the project and attempts to delete a customer that has related orders (for example, any of the customers that are in the original database), then an exception is thrown because of a referential integrity constraint defined by a foreign key in the table.

+In the next edition, I will add some explanation of this and warn the reader not to try to delete a customer that has related orders.
+I will also note that they could implement cascading deletes by deleting related orders before deleting a customer (but you would also need to delete all the related order details rows too).
+So to simplify the example we just throw an exception and fail to delete the customer.

 # Appendix - Exercise 3.1 – Test your knowledge